Crypto License in Germany 2025

 If a company engages in several different crypto-related economic activities, each of them requires separate authorisation from BaFin.
 This also applies if the company carries out its own business as a member or participant of an organised market or a multilateral trading system or with direct electronic access to a trading venue or with commodity derivatives, emission allowances, or derivatives on emission allowances.
 New authorisation from BaFin is also required if an authorised crypto custodian sells its own financial instruments unless this is already classified as conducting a banking business or providing a financial service.

-To be considered for a crypto licence, every applicant must submit an application accompanied by the following:
+To be considered for a crypto license, every applicant must submit an application accompanied by the following:

 • Proof of required initial capital